Policy last updated

 Eligibility

-- Active Schools grants: $30,000 will be awarded to 100 primary, secondary, language and specialist schools in 2023 and 2024 following a competitive grant process open for each year to eligible schools in communities experiencing social disadvantage.
-Eligibility to apply is based on SFOE and applications are assessed against the Active Schools Framework and on how the school will implement activities to strengthen its current approach to student physical activity.
-There are 25 grants available in each region.
+- Active Schools Grants: $30,000 will be awarded to 100 primary, secondary, primary/secondary, language and specialist schools 2025 following a competitive grant process open for each year to eligible schools in communities experiencing social disadvantage.
+Eligibility to apply is based on SFOE index and whether a school has previously received Active Schools Grant funding.
+Applications are assessed against the Active Schools Framework and on how the school will implement activities to strengthen its current approach to student physical activity.
+This funding will be distributed during the Confirmed cycle.

-- Active Schools PE and Sport Boost: $3,000 for 300 government primary, secondary, Primary/Secondary, language and specialist schools in 2023 and 2024 in communities experiencing social disadvantage based on SFOE ranking state-wide, which can be used to support schools with the cost of PE and sport and outdoor education.
+- Active Schools PE and Sport Boost: $3,000 for 300 government primary, secondary, primary/secondary, language and specialist schools in 2025 in communities experiencing social disadvantage based on SFOE ranking state-wide, which can be used to support schools with the cost of PE, sport and outdoor education.

-- Active Schools Extracurricular Boost: $14,000 for 200 government secondary, Primary/Secondary, language and specialist schools in 2023 and 2024 in communities experiencing social disadvantage based on SFOE ranking state-wide, which can be used by schools to support the costs of providing extracurricular activities.
+- Active Schools Extracurricular Boost: $14,000 for 200 government secondary, primary/secondary, language and specialist schools in 2025 in communities experiencing social disadvantage based on SFOE ranking state-wide, which can be used by schools to support the costs of providing extracurricular activities.
+Schools that have not previously received an Active Schools Extracurricular Boost will be prioritised for this funding.

 Rates